-When Lizzie left for college three and a half years ago, it felt like a part of me had disappeared, as if an invisible umbilical cord had been severed.
+When Lizzie left for college three and a half years ago, it felt like a part of me had disappeared, like an invisible umbilical cord had been severed.
 I’d spent eighteen years being needed, from changing tiny diapers to organizing birthday parties to shuttling a carload of teenagers to speech and debate tournaments.

 Coping with my separation anxiety meant bonding with our dog

 Then, in December, Wally contracted an incurable autoimmune disease.
-It happened so quickly my husband, Jeff, and I didn’t have time to get used to the fact he was sick.
+It happened so quickly that my husband, Jeff, and I didn’t have time to get used to the fact he was sick.
 Within a few days of his diagnosis, we said goodbye.

 When the dog died, his loss caused unremitting heartache

 But the heartache remained.
 I fiercely missed Wally puddled at my feet as I worked.
 Jeff longed for the pogo stick of fur that greeted us each time we returned home, whether we were gone for a quick walk to the hardware store or away for hours.

 I missed the click click click his toenails made on the hardwood floor and the way his rear vibrated when he wagged his tail hard.
 And we both missed his unbridled optimism — each night at dinner; he stared at the place on the carpet where, in sixth grade, Lizzie had dropped a piece of salmon as if convinced another would one day materialize.
 It never did.